grafana/loki/docs/sources/upgrading/_index.md

 ### Promtail Config Changes

-The underlying backoff library used in promtail had a config change which wasn't originally noted in the release notes:
+The underlying backoff library used in Promtail had a config change which wasn't originally noted in the release notes:

 If you get this error: